-- Earrings are limited to one earring in each lobe.
+Earrings are limited to one earring in each lobe.
 The stud earring cannot be larger than 5 mm in diameter.
-Gages, hoops, and dangles are not allowed. - No Facial jewelry is permitted in the clinical setting. - No visible body piercings are permitted, including tongue piercings. - Wedding or engagement rings/bands may be worn.
+Gages, hoops, and dangles are not allowed.
+No Facial or body piercings are permitted, including tongue piercings.
+Wedding or engagement rings/bands may be worn.
 Rings that have a high likelihood of puncturing gloves should not be worn.
-Neither the university nor the agency assumes responsibility if a ring or setting is lost. - Nursing students will be allowed one small, durable watch with a sweeping second hand
+Neither the university nor the agency assumes responsibility if a ring or setting is lost.
+Nursing students will be allowed one small, durable watch with a sweeping second hand.
+Permanent jewelry is prohibited due to infection control concerns, especially in high-risk units.